Compound TCP

-Compound TCP (CTCP) is a Microsoft algorithm that was introduced as part of the Windows Vista and Window Server 2008 TCP stack.
-It is designed to aggressively adjust the sender's congestion window to optimise TCP for connections with large bandwidth-delay products while trying not to harm fairness (as can occur with HSTCP).
-It is also available for Linux, as well as for Windows XP and Windows Server 2003 via a hotfix.
+Compound TCP (CTCP) is a Microsoft congestion control algorithm introduced in Windows Vista and Windows Server 2008 that remains supported in modern Windows operating systems like Windows 10 and 11 to optimize high-bandwidth, high-latency connections.

 Principles of operation

 Like FAST TCP and TCP Vegas, Compound TCP uses estimates of queuing delay as a measure of congestion; if the queuing delay is small, it assumes that no links on its path are congested, and rapidly increases its rate.
 Unlike them, it does not seek to maintain a constant number of packets queued.

 Compound TCP maintains two congestion windows: a regular AIMD window and a delay-based window.
 The size of the actual sliding window used is the sum of these two windows.
 The AIMD window is increased the same way that TCP Reno increases it.
 If the delay is small, the delay-based window increases rapidly to improve the utilisation of the network.
 Once queuing is experienced, the delay window gradually decreases to compensate for the increase in the AIMD window.
 The aim is to keep their sum approximately constant, at what the algorithm estimates is the path's bandwidth-delay product.
 In particular, when queuing is detected, the delay-based window is reduced by the estimated queue size to avoid the problem of "persistent congestion" reported for FAST and Vegas.
 Thus, unlike TCP-Illinois and its precursor TCP Africa, Compound TCP can reduce its window in response to delay.
 This increases its fairness to Reno.

 Descriptions of Compound TCP can be found in a conference paper, an Internet-Draft, and a US patent.